Dragon-InterActive/cli-setup/README.md

 - Optional: Docker (if `docker_compose` is enabled in the configuration)

+Hint
+-

+You need to create a directory `sql` and insert there your sql dumps.

 ## Configuration (`setup.config.json`)

 CLI-Setup relies on a configuration file (setup.config.json) to define installation parameters.
 Below is a sample structure: